hdShang/arxiv-daily/docs/cs-LG/2025-05-30/papers/250600128v1-applying-large-language-models-to-issue-classification-revisiting-wi.md

 ---
 layout: default
-title: Applying Large Language Models to Issue Classification: Revisiting with Extended Data and New Models
+title: "Applying Large Language Models to Issue Classification: Revisiting with Extended Data and New Models"
 ---

 # Applying Large Language Models to Issue Classification: Revisiting with Extended Data and New Models